humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-06-05-working-with-files-in-javascript-part-5-blobs.md

 One of the interesting things you can do with `Blob`s (and therefore, also `File`s) is to create a new `Blob` based on a subsection of another one.
 Since each `Blob` just represents pointers to data rather than the data itself, you can quickly create new `Blob` objects pointing to subparts of others.
 This is accomplished by using the `slice()` method.

 You may be familiar with `slice()` on strings and arrays, and the one for `Blob`s behaves in a similar manner.
 The method accepts three arguments: the offset of the starting byte, the offset of the ending byte, and an optional MIME type to apply to the `Blob`.
-If the MIME type isn&#8217;t specified, the new `Blob` has the same MIME type as the original one.
+If the MIME type isn't specified, the new `Blob` has the same MIME type as the original one.

-Browser support for `slice()` isn&#8217;t yet ubiquitous, with Firefox supporting it via `mozSlice()` and `webkitSlice()` in Chrome (no other browsers support this method currently).
-Here&#8217;s an example:
+Browser support for `slice()` isn't yet ubiquitous, with Firefox supporting it via `mozSlice()` and `webkitSlice()` in Chrome (no other browsers support this method currently).
+Here's an example:

     function sliceBlob(blob, start, end, type) {